 - Don’t walk around with your eyes glued to your phone.

 - Other travellers can also be thieves, mind this when using dormitory rooms and laundry lines.

-- Don’t flash your valuables.
-Do not put your wallet on the cafe table, do not sling your camera from one shoulder but hide it in a bag until you need it, in countries with a lot of poverty: do not wear any jewelry.
+- Don’t flaunt your valuables.
+Do not put your wallet on the cafe table, do not sling your camera from one shoulder but hide it in a bag until you need it, in countries with a lot of poverty: do not wear any jewelry and do not use a tablet or expensive laptop on an open terrace facing the street.
 When going into town or for a walk, bring only enough cash to get through the day (and some extra for emergencies).

 - Knowing which tricks and scams exist is a huge help in preventing them from happening to you.
 Read up about pickpocketing tricks and about common scams.

 - Stay sober, that way you’ll be more alert and smarter.